opoupeney/dfd/source/glossary.rst

         API Services are is a DreamFace component for defining a logical group of API Routes.
     API Routes
         API Routes are one of the main components of a DreamFace application.
 They define how to access backend data such as REST APIs, MongoDB Database, External Databases and SOAP services.
 With this definition DreamFace creates the request, accesses the metadata and data.
 You can then bind the API Route to the fields of a View to display the data in a DreamFace application.
+    API Route
+        DataQuery refers to one of the main components of a DreamFace application, a reusable query component which defines how to access backend data such as REST APIs, MongoDB Database, External Databases and SOAP services.
+        With this definition DreamFace creates the request for the query, accesses the metadata and data without coding.
+You can then bind the DataQuery to the fields of a DataWidgets to display the data in a DreamFace application.
     BlueMix
         BlueMix is the name of the IBM Cloud Platform with the goal helping software developers rapidly build, manage and run web and mobile applications by combining services to create applications.
     Bootstrap
-        An open-source CSS library that provides templates for typography, forms, buttons, navigation and other interface components to make web applications responsive. container
+        An open-source CSS library that provides templates for typography, forms, buttons, navigation and other interface components to make web applications responsive. cloud-native
+        see :term:`native cloud application`
+    container
-        Virtual software container, for example Docker, packaging different software together in an independent component simplifying light weight application deployment in the cloud. controller
+        Virtual software container, for example Docker, packaging different software together in an independent component simplifying light weight application deployment in the cloud. containerization
+        Containerization refers to the act of deploying an application in a virtual container that uses some underlying infrastructure resources such as the operating system but contains all other dependencies for the application to run. controller
         Controller refers to the angularJS controller which connects the view (UI) and the model (data) together.
 The default panel in a DreamFace widget has a controller which contains all of the scripting for the widget. cross-platform
         This refers to applications that behave like native applications across different interfaces and devices.
-DreamFace uses Angular Material based on Material Design as the underlying technology to achieve cross-platform user experience. data binding
+DreamFace uses Angular Material based on Material Design as the underlying technology to achieve cross-platform user experience.
+DreamFace applications can run on web or mobile devices. data binding
         Data binding is the concept of linking the user interface and applciaton data (model) through the the applcation controller in an MVC architecture.
-    API Route
-        DataQuery refers to one of the main components of a DreamFace application, a reusable query component which defines how to access backend data such as REST APIs, MongoDB Database, External Databases and SOAP services.
-        With this definition DreamFace creates the request for the query, accesses the metadata and data without coding.
-You can then bind the DataQuery to the fields of a DataWidgets to display the data in a DreamFace application.
     DFX
         DreamFace X-Platform (DFX) or just DreamFace, is a cloud application platform for developing desktop (web) and mobile applications.
     Docker